radsungura/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 3. A script that prints the title of a Star Wars movie where the episode number matches a given integer.
 4. Ascript that prints the number of movies where the character “Wedge Antilles” is present
 5. A script that gets the contents of a webpage and stores it in a file
+6. A script that computes the number of tasks completed by user id